 To answer some of the questions I am asked on a regular basis, I put together the guide below to serve as a roadmap of sorts for creatively-minded people (and non-creatives too) to navigate this difficult but necessary subject with ease.

 If you chose Mac as your operating system of choice in the last section, go ahead and skip this one—you’re stuck with Apple.
-For the PC users reading this, choosing a brand can be an imposing decision because there isn’t a spec to easily compare between the different brands.
+For the PC users reading this, choosing a brand can be an imposing decision because there isn’t a spec to easily compare among the different brands.
 Usually, this decision is made through experience (mostly bad ones) or word of mouth.
-Let’s look at which brands are recommended right now and some of their comparative strengths.

 The processor (or CPU) is a very important spec for creatives.
 I definitely recommend Intel over AMD at the moment, although both companies will leap over each other at different points.
 Currently, I believe Intel to have a slight edge.
 Intel has three lines of processors that most consumers will want to be familiar with—the budget i3, the middle-of-the-road i5, and the high-performance i7.
 There is a new tier, i9, but this won’t find its way into affordable computers for a while yet.
 The i3 is really only useful for business applications (Microsoft Office, QuickBooks, etc.) and web browsing.
 The i3 would be great if you used your computer for basic computing tasks and/or web development.
 The m3 found on the entry-level Surface Pro has an edge over the i3 and could work for light media work, especially photo editing or graphic design.
 Next up, the i5 is the minimum for working with video and heavier applications like Blender or After Effects, although you may find yourself waiting longer for renders and for exporting video.
 Finally, the i7 processor is ideal for creative projects and will save you time if you can afford a computer that sports one.